cssninjaStudio/vuero/documentation/field/v-field-addon-rounded-documentation.md

 ### Rounded addons

 Since input addons are button elements, usual modifier classes apply to them.
-You can use the `is-rounded` on both the input and the button inside the addon element to create a rounded field with addons.
+You can use the `rounded` on both the input and the button inside the addon element to create a rounded field with addons.

 <!--code-->